 Asthma Care Coverage Initiative

-It is estimated that over 24 million Americans live with asthma, including 6.2 million children.
+It is estimated that 26.5 million Americans live with asthma, including 6.1 million children.
 Asthma is a serious chronic lung disease that makes it harder to move air in and out of your lungs and can be life threatening if not managed properly.
 While asthma cannot be cured, it can be effectively managed with care based on the National Asthma Education and Prevention Program (NAEPP) Guidelines for the Diagnosis and Management of Asthma.

 Learn more about Advocating for Quality and Affordable Care for People Living with Asthma in Medicaid (part of Asthma Care Coverage Initiative)

 The American Lung Association tracks the coverage and related barriers to asthma guidelines-based care in state Medicaid programs.
 The overall goal of this project is to improve access to guidelines-based care and ultimately improve asthma outcomes by understanding the gaps between what is known to be best practice in improving asthma outcomes and what is actually being covered by payers, including Medicaid, and implemented by providers.

 Page Last Updated: June 29, 2018